erudit/erudit-ps-documentation/docs/source/glossary.rst

       Acronym for the National Information Standards Organization.
 It is a not-for-profit organization accredited by *ANSI (American National Standards Institute)* which identifies, develops, maintains and publishes technical standards for the management of information in today’s constantly changing digital environment.
 For more information, see `NISO site <http://www.niso.org/home/>`_.

-   NISO JATS Journal Publishing DTD
+   NISO JATS Journal Archiving DTD
       A set of elements and attributes defined in *XML* format according to the *NISO Z39.96-2015* standard which describe the three journal article models.
-For more information, see `JATS: Journal Publishing Tag Set <http://jats.nlm.nih.gov/publishing/>`_.
+For more information, see `JATS: Journal Archiving Tag Set <http://jats.nlm.nih.gov/archiving/>`_.

    NISO JATS table model
       Tabulated data encoding model, based on and designed to be easily converted to the *XHTML 1.1* table model.
-For more information, see `Element Table (NISO JATS table model) <https://jats.nlm.nih.gov/archiving/tag-library/1.1d1/n-by90.html>`_.
+For more information, see `Element Table (NISO JATS table model) <https://jats.nlm.nih.gov/archiving/tag-library/1.2/n-by90.html>`_.

    Open Source